Uzbin Valley ambush: Battle and attempt to surround French troops

 The column was led by Carmin 2 section.
 Ten kilometres away from their base, at an altitude of 1750 metres on their mountain pass, and around 13:30, the leading platoon reached the end of the roadway.
 The paratroopers were forced to dismount and advance on foot along a small path.
 Under Adjutant Gaëtan Evrard, they advanced with part of Carmin 2; Corporal Rodolphe Penon, a medic of the 2nd Foreign Parachute Regiment; and a translator (24 men overall) to inspect a pass situated East of Uzbin Valley, leading to the heights of Sper Kunday.
 The four VABs and their crew (8 men) remained at the bottom of the pass in support position.
 Rouge 4 stayed further behind.
 The Afghan National Army section was delayed by a mechanical failure and later reached the village.
 The Afghan National Guard section was guarding a checkpoint on the road in the valley.

 When the first elements of Carmin 2 were approximately 50 metres from the peak at around 15:30, the group of fifty waiting militants launched their attack, quickly killing the squadron's deputy leader, the radio operator and the Afghan interpreter with Dragunov, AK-47 and RPG-7 fire.
 Penon was struck by a bullet in the leg while tending the wounded, and killed by a second bullet as Marsouin Noël Livrelli attempted to come to his rescue.

 Now disorganised, the paratroopers scrambled to find cover in the mountain brush, as fifty more militants rushed towards their position in a pincer movement from the southern ridge and the village.
 In addition, several "well-trained snipers" amongst the militants were present, as were heavy mortars, and presented unexpected problems for the Coalition forces.
 Rocket-propelled grenades damaged three Afghan National Police vehicles.
-The men of Carmin 2 dispersed over more than 200 metres to shelter themselves and found themselves pinned down.
+The men of Carmin 2 dispersed over more than 200 meters to shelter themselves and found themselves pinned down.
 600 metres below, the VABs started supporting Carmin 2 with suppressing fire from their 12.7mm machine guns.

 At the same time, Taliban units stormed a ridge North of the village on the rear of Carmin 2, threatening the VABs.
 Taliban tactics have been described as using modern Western techniques, with a perfectly prepared ambush which pinned French troops in a C-shaped pincer.